SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   `Accept: 'application/vnd.api+json'`
   `Content-Type: 'application/vnd.api+json'`
 - For authorization, we need to add a Bearer token.
-- First, let's set up the API key so we could make API requests
+- First, let's set up the API key, so we could make API requests
 - Go to Settings > API > Add API key > name it "API", and copy the key.
 - Keep it secret!
 Nobody should see it... oh crap, I've already failed this.
   OK, not a big problem, I can always delete it and generate a new one.